Why You Are Not Losing Weight in a Calorie Deficit

 2. Water Shifts

-If you’re someone that weighs yourself nearly every day, you need to read this.
+If you’re someone who weighs yourself nearly every day, you need to read this.
 It’s astounding how many pounds of water the body can retain and let go of on a day-to-day basis.
-That’s why, unless you’re experiencing some sort of acute sickness, dietitians usually recommend you don’t weigh yourself more than once every 1-2 weeks.
+That’s why unless you’re experiencing some sort of acute sickness, dietitians usually recommend you don’t weigh yourself more than once every 1-2 weeks.
 The body just does not let go of or gain fat in 24 hours or even 48 hours.
 If you’re seeing dramatic weight changes from one day to another, it’s likely one of the following is true:

-• You had a high sodium meal the night before
+• You had a high-sodium meal the night before

-• You’re dehydrated (or over hydrated)
+• You’re dehydrated (or over-hydrated)

 • You just sweated…a lot